What is the purpose of the scenarios and how should they be used?

-While the COP 21-compliant scenarios (Global Ambition and Distributed Energy) have greater room for innovation to meet more ambitious decarbonisation of the energy system up to 2050, it is not the intention of ENTSOG and ENTSO-E to use these scenarios to push political agendas attached to the use or non-use of specific energy carriers or technologies.
+While the COP21-compliant scenarios (Global Ambition and Distributed Energy) have greater room for innovation to meet more ambitious decarbonisation of the energy system up to 2050.
+Energy policy involves political institutions, it is not the intention of ENTSOG and ENTSO-E to use these scenarios to promote one political agenda over another.
 The main focus of the TYNDP Scenario Report is the long-term development of energy infrastructure.
-As such, the differences between the two COP 21 compliant scenarios are predominantly related to possible variations in demand and supply patterns.
+As such, the differences between the two COP21 compliant scenarios are predominantly related to possible variations in demand and supply patterns.

 To this end, all the scenarios in the TYNDP 2022 Scenario Report remain technology and energy-carrier neutral.
 The energy mix deployed in each of these scenarios has been designed to reflect a broad consensus within the energy industry and correlates to a large extent with official literature – most prominently with the EU’s own Impact Assessment scenarios.

 The TYNDP 2022 Scenario Report attempts to reflect the energy transition and the decarbonisation efforts of the European energy system in its scenarios.
-This is incorporated by the use of the COP 21 Agreement (in the form of a carbon budget calculation) as one of the key input parameters for the COP 21-compliant scenarios.
-However, it is important to recognise that it is beyond the scope (and indeed the resources) of the scenarios to analyse political, environmental and societal developments on the widest scale.
+This is incorporated by the use of the COP21 Agreement (in the form of a carbon budget calculation) as one of the key input parameters for the COP21-compliant scenarios.
+However, it is important to recognize that it is beyond the scope (and indeed the resources) of the scenarios to analyse political, environmental, and societal developments on the widest scale.